evilnick/plakar.io/content/posts/2025-07_03/index.md

 and substitute it back.

 Huffman coding is a classic entropy-encoding method optimal for known frequencies.
-It's lossless and widely used in formats like ZIP, JPEG (for DCT coefficient encoding), and others.
+It's lossless and widely used in formats like ZIP, JPEG, and others.
-In real compressors, tokens may include multi-byte sequences, patterns, or dictionary entries.
+In real compressors, tokens may include multi-byte sequences, patterns, or dictionary entries, but the general idea remains: swap **repeating** chunks of bits by smaller ones.

-### Large data input and compression variability
+### Isn't that deduplication then ?
 So... if compression works so well, why not just use it to handle deduplication?

 And if Huffman coding isn’t ideal,